 9 April 1940 Denmark was occupied by Germany.
 Not unexpectedly, the Danish volunteers continued the fight against fascism on Danish soil.
 They were thus among the first freedom fighters who joined forces against the German occupation.
 They formed the largest and most powerful Danish resistance, KOPA (Communist Partisans).
 In order to achieve greater political breadth, and consequently greater impact, they changed their name to DAPA (Danish Partisans) and shortly after to BOPA (Civil Partisans).
 Our three brothers and their friend Hans Petersen were actively engaged in building the resistance movement.

-Following German attack on the Soviet Union 22 June 1941, a wave of arrests against the communists was launched in Denmark.
+Following the German attack on the Soviet Union 22 June 1941, a wave of arrests against the communists was launched in Denmark.
 7 November 1942, the Danish police arrested 86 former volunteers in the Spanish Civil War.
 Within the next few days, the number would reach 125.
 They were sent to the Danish Horserød internment camp in North Zealand, the same camp where the communist were incarcerated.

 29 August 1943, the Germans occupied the camp.
 In the dead of night, 92 prisoners managed to escape over the fence.
 The rest of the 152 prisoners were packed into a vessel cargo hold and shipped to Swinemünde.
-They were then transported by freight wagon to Stuffhof concentration camp near Gdansk in Poland.
+They were then transported by freight wagon to Stutthof concentration camp near Gdansk in Poland.
 Eight volunteers in the Spanish Civil War died in the camp or on the Death March westwards in the months of February-March 1945.

 Initially, the brothers and Hans Petersen avoided being arrested.
 Hans Petersen was eventually arrested and, as the first Dane, sentenced to death at a German court in Denmark.
 He was later pardoned and sentenced to life in prison.
 He was transferred to the prison Dreibergen in Bützow, Germany.
 By the end of the war, he was still alive.

 Aage, on the other hand, who was a saboteur like his brothers Harald and Kai, was ambushed after the completion of an action in September 1943.
 Although he was continuously and fiercely tortured by the Gestapo to make him identify his comrades, he never said a word.
-Aage died after prolonged torture in Vester Fængsel (’Western Prison’) 18 October 1943.
+Aage died after prolonged torture in Vestre Fængsel (’Western Prison’) 18 October 1943.

 Years later, a memorial plaque for Aage was erected at the main entrance of Husum Skole (‘Husum School’) and another inside the offices of the Jord- og Betonarbejdernes Fagforening (‘Earth and Concrete Workers’ Union).